Research Labs of the Centre

-GITAM University has recently established a state-of-the-art pilot biodiesel unit for the purpose of research and development and production of bio-diesel.
+GITAM has recently established a state-of-the-art pilot bio-diesel unit for the purpose of research and development and production of bio-diesel.

 - To study the blending of esters and diesel.

-- Step-II: Seed Expeller: The kernels get steamed and crushed in the seed expeller to get crude oil.
-Filter Press: The crude oil is then passed through oil filter to filter at required density.
+- Step-II: Seed expeller: The kernels get steamed and crushed in the seed expeller to get crude oil.
+Filter Press: The crude oil is then passed through the oil filter to filter at required density.

-GITAM University is planning to take the biodiesel technology to the rural areas, keeping in view the progress and economic freedom it can bring.
-In fact the GITAM University is developing a strategy to extend several other technologies useful to the rural population so as to bring about integrated development of the villages and its inhabitants and in-turn hastening economic prosperity.
-Some of the proposed laborotaries are:
+GITAM is planning to take the bio-diesel technology to the rural areas, keeping in view the progress and economic freedom it can bring.
+In fact, the GITAM is developing a strategy to extend several other technologies useful to the rural population so as to bring about the integrated development of the villages and its inhabitants and in-turn hastening economic prosperity.
+Some of the proposed laboratories are:

 It is also a renewable raw material from varied saccharine and starchy substances.
-A motor fuel blended with ethanol does not use tetra ethyl lead as oxygenate and there are also no sulphur dioxide and nitrous oxide particulate and nitrous oxide particulate emissions.
-Moreover, the hydrocarbon emissions are not carcinogenic and carbon dioxide emissions are 57% lower than those with petrol.
+A motor fuel blended with ethanol does not use tetraethyl lead as oxygenate and there are also no

-The raw material used for producing ethanol could be sugar (in Brazil), cereals (in USA), sugar beet (in Europe), and molasses (in India).
-Brazil uses ethanol as 100% fuel in about 20% of vehicles and 25% blend in sweden.
+The raw material used for producing ethanol could be sugar (in Brazil), cereals (in the USA), sugar beet (in Europe), and molasses (in India).
+Brazil uses ethanol as 100% fuel in about 20% of vehicles and 25% blend in Sweden.
 Australia uses 10% ethanol gasoline blend and EU uses 15% ethanol blended gasoline.
-In India, bioethanol is produced from a vast array of raw materials.
+In India, bio-ethanol is produced from a vast array of raw materials.

-- Sweet plants such as sugar cane, sugar beet, sweet sorghum, fruits, mahua flowers, etc.
+- Sweet plants such as sugarcane, sugar beet, sweet sorghum, fruits,

 - Starchy plants and cereals such as potato, sweet potato, cassava (tapioca), rice, millets, maize, milo, wheat, etc.